cfarkas/annotate_my_genomes/README.md

 - See this example: https://github.com/cfarkas/annotate_my_genomes/wiki#5-identifying-homologs-in-novel-proteins-from-transcriptome

 ## Nextflow

 - Nextflow (https://www.nextflow.io/) is a great workflow framework and a programming DSL that eases the writing of data-intensive computational pipelines.
 We encourage and support the usage of this framework across different platforms for reproducibility.

-- Nextflow can be installed as depicted here (https://www.nextflow.io/) or by bioconda channel simply as:
+- Nextflow can be installed as depicted here (https://www.nextflow.io/) or by anaconda simply as:

 ```
 conda install -c bioconda nextflow